trobbie/commhelper/README.md

 ## Front-end Development

 ### Starting service
-Change working directory to frontend/web.
+Ensure dependent services are running.
+Then change working directory to frontend/web.
 Run `ng serve` for a dev web server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Building project
-Change working directory to frontend/web.
-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ### Running unit tests
-Change working directory to frontend/web.
+Ensure dependent services are running.
+Then change working directory to frontend/web.
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 This is also automatically run in CircleCI after remote GIT pushes.

 ### Running end-to-end tests
-Change working directory to frontend/web.
+Ensure dependent services are running.
+Then change working directory to frontend/web.
 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 This is also automatically run in CircleCI after remote GIT pushes.

+### Building project
+Change working directory to frontend/web.
+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `--prod` flag for a production build.

 ## Authors